SANdood/Ecobee-Suite/README.md

 - **scheduleVacation** - define a vacation programmatically
 - **deleteVacation** - delete a previously defined vacation
 - **cancelVacation** - cancel the currently active vacation (if any)

+### <a name="reservations">Reservations</a>

+Version 1.6.00 introduced a new ***internal use only*** Reservations System to the Suite.
+While this *may* one day be opened to external SmartApps or WeBCoRE pistons, for now it is a closed system.

+To satisfy your curiousity:

+The design intent is to enable certain types of coordination between the various Helper SmartApps.
+For example, if the Smart Mode helper decides to turn off the HVAC system (setting the thermostatMode to 'off'), then we probably don't want the Switches & Contacts helper turning the HVAC back on.

+To accomplish this, Smart Mode will create a 'modeOff' reservation with each configured thermostat, signifying that it has interest in keeping the HVAC system turned off.
+Should the Contacts & Switches Helper also decide that the HVAC system should be turned off, it too takes out a' 'modeOff' reservation.

+Given multiple such 'modeOff' reservations, neither Helper will turn the HVAC back on until ALL of the reservations are removed.

+Operationally, reservations work much like semaphores.
+A process wishing to turn off the HVAC should (in pseudo-code):
+    1. makeReservation(stat.Id, app.Id, 'modeOff')
+    2. stat.off()

+And when it wants to turn the HVAC back on:
+1. if ((reservationCount - myReservation) == 0)		// No reservations except my own
+2. stat.auto()
+3. cancelReservation(stat.id, app.id, 'modeOff')

+This order is important, because the entire SmartThings world is asynchronous.
+You want to be sure to grab the reservation before you turn off the device, and then you want to wait until you have turned the device back on AFTER you turn it on.

+  [Note: the revised implementation of Reservations in v1.6.10 and later uses atomicState variables to hold the reservations, explicitly to minimize race conditions.
+That said, I'm sure that they can still occur.]

+The Reservation System implements the following commands/entry points:
+- **void makeReservation(stat.id, child.id, type)** Makes a new reservation of `type` for the calling SmartApp (`childId`).
+If the caller already has a reservation, a new one is not created, and no error is flagged.
+- **void cancelReservation(stat.id, child.id, type)** Cancels/deletes a reservation for the `client.Id` of the specified `type`.
+If no reservation exists of this `type`` for `child.id`, it is silently ignored.
+- **Boolean haveReservation(stat.id, child.id, type)** check to see if app.id holds a reservation
+- **Boolean anyReservations(stat.id, type)** check to see if there are ANY reservations for `type`
+- **Integer countReservations((stat.id, type)** Returns the number of current reservations of `type`
+- **List getReservations(stat.id, type)** returns a list of the `child.ids` (aka `app.Ids`)
+- **List getGuestList(stat.id, type)** returns a list of the NAMES for each

+Where:
+- `stat.id` is the Ecobee Thermostat ID number (getDeviceId(device.deviceNetworkId))
+- `child.Id` is the SmartThings application ID (app.Id)
+- `type` is any arbitrary identity for the class/type of reservation.
+Used by the code so far are **`modeOff`**, **`fanOff`**, **`circOff`**, **`vacaCircOff`**.